VeryEpicKebap/nova/README.md

 # Nova

-A fast and optimized terminal independent screen-writing library.
+A fast and optimized terminal-independent screen writing library.